lisellelogan/my_daily_journal/README.md

 ## Installation

+To install this web application go to your terminal:

+- clone `git@github.com:lisellelogan/my_daily_journal.git`
+- Then, `cd my_daily_journal` and `code .`
-To install this web application, make sure to clone `git@github.com:lisellelogan/my_daily_journal.git` and run `bundle install` to utilize the gems necessary for this web application.
+- Once inside the directory, run `bundle install` in terminal to utilize the gems necessary for this web application.

+## Usage

 ## Contributor's Guide